-- Α. Light Duty Assignment.
+- A. Light Duty Assignment.
 The City shall provide an unlimited number of light duty assignments within the Police Department to be made available to officers who are medically recommended to perform light duty assignments due to an injury, illness, or other medical condition, to the extent it does not interfere with fulfillment of the mission of the Police Department.
-Light duty assignments within the Municipal Court for PSOs, however, shall be at the discretion of the AJMC.
 An officer shall work a nine (9) hour shift with one hour off for lunch in the event a light duty assignment is for more than seven (7) calendar days.
 The appropriate Bureau Commander can adjust the nine (9) hour shift to eight (8) hours at his/her discretion.
 Officers assigned to a ten (10) hours shift shall remain so assigned during the light duty assignment.
 Any hours worked in a light duty assignment where the essential duties of the position are not being completed by the employee shall not count as hours worked for purposes of completing a probationary period. - B. Medical Leave of Absence.
 If an employee is unable to perform his/her regular duty assignment or a light duty assignment and has exhausted all of his/her leave, he/she may be given a medical leave of absence.
 Any employee on a medical leave of absence shall not accrue sick leave or vacation leave.
 The employee shall not lose his/her position on the promotion roster, be demoted, or removed from the force due to utilizing a Medical Leave of Absence.

 - C. The City may require an employee on medical leave of absence of more than six (6) months to be examined by the CHCP to determine if he/she will be able to return to the assignment he/she was holding prior to the leave of absence.
-In the event he/she cannot resume full duty status within 12 months of the injury or illness, a determination will be made by the Chief of Police or the AJMC, if appropriate, and the CHCP regarding reassignment or medical retirement. - D. The City may require an employee on Light Duty or Sick Leave of more than six (6) months to be examined by the CHCP to determine if he/she will be able to return to the assignment he/she was holding prior to the light duty assignment or sick leave.
-In the event he/she cannot resume full duty status within twelve (12) months of the start of the light duty assignment or sick leave, a determination will be made by the Chief of Police or the AJMC, where appropriate, and the CHCP regarding reassignment or medical retirement. - E. Nothing in this Section shall preclude the Chief of Police from exercising his/her discretion under Article 10, Section 2, of this Agreement.
+In the event he/she cannot resume full duty status within 12 months of the injury or illness, a determination will be made by the Chief of Police and the CHCP regarding reassignment or medical retirement. - D. The City may require an employee on Light Duty or Sick Leave of more than six (6) months to be examined by the CHCP to determine if he/she will be able to return to the assignment he/she was holding prior to the light duty assignment or sick leave.
+In the event he/she cannot resume full duty status within twelve (12) months of the start of the light duty assignment or sick leave, a determination will be made by the Chief of Police and the CHCP regarding reassignment or medical retirement. - E. Nothing in this Section shall preclude the Chief of Police from exercising his/her discretion under Article 10, Section 2, of this Agreement.